 How do you build up an international network?

-To start working cross-border, it’s important to build up an international network.
+To start working across borders, it’s important to build up an international network.
 A lasting and loyal bond with people or organisations often has more influence than a single successful presentation abroad.
 Therefore, invest in sincere contacts with curators, programmers and fellow artists abroad.
 In addition to brand awareness, such a network can also ensure that your practice has an international base.

 As an artist, you’re usually the one asking for something, but also think about what you have to offer.
 What is in the collaboration for you and what for them?

-Networking is about give and take.
-Make sure that you develop genuine contacts, where you can do something for each other and it’s not just about promoting your own work.
+If you are not good at networking, prefer to hand it over completely because of the large time investment or want a good business framework, you can work with arts organisations with an international focus or a manager, agent or booking agency.
+Professionals often already have an international network themselves.
 There is great potential in such collaborations, but also some pitfalls.
-Make sure you have the same goals in mind before starting the collaboration.
-Don’t count entirely on collaboration, and maintain your artistic ownership.
-For example, programmers and curators for larger institutions often prefer direct contact with the artist.
-Therefore, look for a balance in the collaboration and be transparent with each other.
+Make sure you have the same goals in mind before entering into the collaboration.
+Also, do not fully count on the collaboration and maintain your artistic ownership.
+Larger programmers and curators, for instance, often prefer direct contact with the artist.
+Therefore, find a balance in the collaboration and be transparent towards each other.

 Which initiatives within the arts can help with international networking?